Internet Protocol Address Assignment Standard

 - Publicly routable IPv4 address space will only be used where it is required, and publicly accessible servers are one of the very few standard use cases.
 Network Address Translation of private IP addresses at the University of Florida network and Internet boundary is the largest use of public IP addresses.

 - All other devices will be allocated private (RFC 1918) addresses.
 In general, if a device and application will function on private IP, then it should reside on private IP.

 - Network Contacts are authorized to request network changes such as assignments of public and private IP addresses.
-Network Contacts are responsible for registering IP addresses used by their unit, according to the standards established by CNS.
+Network Contacts are responsible for registering IP addresses used by their unit, according to the standards established by ICT.

 - IP address assignment requests will be fulfilled with addresses assigned in maskable ranges and/or subnets.

 - The minimum registration information required to be eligible for an IP address assignment is: